 - The structure of the seminar is a 10 minute presentation and 5 minutes of questions/discussion. - Typically, the seminar should comprise a 3-5 minute summary of the background to the project and justification of the hypothesis/aims.
-The remaining 5-7 minutes should deal with the practical aspects of the project: methods, experimental design, expected outcomes and their significance - Any student running over time by >1 minute will be cut off by the chair and can be penalised. - On the day of your seminar, you will be required to have your presentation ready on a usb drive, compatible with Windows/PC program.
-You must load your presentation onto the supplied PC/Laptop prior to your seminar session commencing. - Data already generated in your project MUST NOT be presented in this seminar; it should be reserved for the final seminar. - You are required to attend ALL Honours seminars (or one set of sessions if there are concurrent talks) to support your peers.
+The remaining 5-7 minutes should deal with the practical aspects of the project: key methods, experimental design, expected outcomes and their significance - Any student running over time by >1 minute will be cut off by the chair and can be penalised. - On the day of your seminar, you will be required to have your presentation ready on a usb drive, compatible with Windows/PC program.
+You must load your presentation onto the supplied PC/Laptop prior to your seminar session commencing. - Data already generated in your project MUST NOT be presented in this seminar; it should be reserved for the final seminar. - Speaker order within each session will be allocated randomly on the day by the session chair. - All research proposal seminars will be recorded.
+Recording exemptions may be provided where requested in advance i.e for commercial in confidence projects or those involving sensitive human anatomy projects. - You are required to attend ALL Honours seminars (or one set of sessions if there are concurrent talks) both to support your peers and as part of your seminar diary assessment task.